 Obviously, if you have bad credit, your credit score is lower than it should be.
 But you still may be able to secure a bad credit refinance on your home sooner than you think.

 Not all low credit scores are created equal you know.
 If your credit score being low is due to a job loss and a few missed payments, you can clean up your credit relatively quickly.
 Make certain that you have no late payments on anything that hits your credit report for at least a year.
 This will include mortgage, car loans, credit cards, and some utility payments.
 Seeking an affordable mortgage refinance with bad credit is worth the time and effort.

 If you had a foreclosure or bankruptcy, you may need to wait a couple of years to do the refinance.
-But as always these days, it will pay you dividends to shop around.
+But as always, these days, it will pay you dividends to shop around.
 You never know when you can find a lender who will do your loan with a low credit score.
 Applying for a refinance mortgage with poor credit doesn’t have to be difficult if you are working the right broker or lender.

 If you have a mortgage insured by the FHA, which is backed by the US government, you may be in luck.
-Doing the streamline program can be a FHA loan with low credit scores and can be a very easy way for you to do a refinance, and there is usually no credit check or income check either.
+Doing the streamline program can be a FHA loan with bad credit scores and can be a very easy way for you to do a refinance, and there is usually no credit check or income check either.
 Read the updated minimum credit score requirements.

 You also can use your previous appraisal for the refinance, so if the value of the home has cratered, you still may be able to do the refinance.
 Not a bad deal, right?
 If you do have equity but your credit score is below 550, then consider researching hard money lenders for bad credit.